Is this the new normal promised by Xi Jinping to the Chinese people? Yes and no. - ExBulletin

 Is this the new normal promised by Xi Jinping to the Chinese people?
 Yes and no.

+The country's economic growth rate has been declining for 15 years, but it has rarely been this low – and consumers have never been more worried.

-Investors, consumers, landlords and almost everyone in China are adjusting to what appears to be a new normal of slow growth for an economy that has been white-hot for decades.
+Investors, consumers and homeowners – and just about everyone else in China – are adjusting to what appears to be a “new normal” of slow growth for an economy that has been white-hot for decades.

 Zhong Weiyi, 58, a house owner in Chengdu, worries whether the value of his house and his dwindling pension will allow him to live out the golden years he once envisioned.

-The mass of young Chinese who are unable to find jobs at more than 20%, by most estimates, are increasingly cutting back on discretionary spending and making more purchases on second-hand or surplus item platforms .
+The mass of young Chinese who cannot find jobs – more than 20% by most estimates – are increasingly cutting back on their discretionary spending and making more purchases on second-hand or surplus goods platforms.

 Surplus labor also gives employers the power to force their employees to work excessively long hours.

-Guo said he has seen friends and faces disappear from the company due to refusal to work the so-called 996 schedule, from 9 a.m. to 9 p.m., six days a week.
-This made him nervous for his own job security.
+Guo said he has seen friends and faces disappear from the company due to refusal to work the so-called 996 schedule, which is 9 a.m. to 9 p.m., six days a week.
+This makes him nervous for his own job security.

-Foreign investors are also fleeing China, with the country reporting the lowest annual foreign direct investment since the 1990s Last year.
+Foreign investors are also fleeing China, with the country last year recording the lowest annual foreign direct investment since the 1990s.

-Extract from the archives (January 2024): Stock investors are flocking to Chinese equity funds in the world's most attractive contrarian long trades.
+From the archives (January 2024): Equity investors are flocking to Chinese equity funds in the world's most attractive contrarian long trade.

 Although China's economy's failure to rebound from the coronavirus pandemic and its continued lethargy shock experts and laypeople alike, the slowdown has actually been brewing for a longer time.